 This role performs audits of carriers to ensure compliance with legislation that regulates the commercial trucking industry.
 CSIs perform the majority of their duties either within the field office or at the carrier’s location.
 CSIs conduct field investigations to gather evidence of carriers, drivers and vehicles that aren't in compliance with the various legislative regulations.
 CSIs can take enforcement action if violations or safety concerns are detected.

 Commercial Transport Officers – Salary $53,372.71 - $60,887.47 annually

 CTEO Officers operate the weigh scales (Commercial Transport Inspection Stations) at various locations across the province.
-They ensure commercial vehicles are within proper weights and dimensions; and that drivers have the proper licences and permits.
-CTEOs perform patrols in marked and unmarked CVSE patrol vehicles to ensure commercial vehicles are operating safely on the highways.
+They ensure commercial vehicles are within proper weights and dimensions and that drivers have the proper licences and permits.
+CTEOs perform patrols in marked and unmarked CVSE patrol vehicles to ensure commercial vehicles are operating safely on highways.

 Area Vehicle Inspectors – Salary $58,332.28 - $66,652.94 annually

 AVIs are Red Seal Certified mechanics.
-They perform audits on designated inspection facilities to ensure inspections are being done in accordance with the legislation and/or policy that govern the facilities.
+They perform audits on designated inspection facilities to ensure inspections are being done in accordance with the legislation and/or policies that govern the facilities.
 AVIs inspect school buses and conduct patrols to ensure commercial vehicle traffic is operating safely on our roadways.

 Working for the Commercial Vehicle and Safety Branch